-A diagnosis of NHL is usually made based on microscopic examination of a lymph node biopsy specimen (a piece or "sample" of lymph node obtained from a biopsy procedure).
+A diagnosis of NHL is usually made based on the findings from microscopic examination of a lymph node biopsy specimen (a piece or "sample" of a lymph node obtained from a biopsy procedure).
 It is important to receive an accurate diagnosis and to know the NHL subtype.
 Patients may want to ask the doctor to write down the diagnosis for them, including the specific subtype.